-The Program will use the following rules to determine the household income of household members to be included in the household income calculation:
+The Program will use the following rules to determine which household members will be included in the household income calculation:

-Minors: unearned income attributable to a minor is included in the household income calculation (Examples include payments from trusts, stocks, bonds, etc. if the payments are taxable at the Federal level).
-Earned income of minors, including foster children (under 18) is not counted.

-The income of temporarily absent family members is counted in the annual income, regardless of the amount the absent member contributes to the household.
-Temporarily absent family members are also counted as a member of the household when determining the household size.

-In situations where family members are permanently absent such as when a spouse is in a nursing home, the head of household has the choice of excluding the individual in the household composition, as well as any taxable income they receive.
+- Unearned income attributable to a minor is included in the household income calculation (Examples include payments from trusts, stocks, bonds, etc. if the payments are taxable at the Federal level).
+Earned income of minors, including foster children (under 18) is not counted. - Temporarily absent family members are counted in the annual income, regardless of the amount the absent member contributes to the household.
+Temporarily absent family members are also counted as a member of the household when determining the household size. - In situations where family members are permanently absent such as when a spouse is in a nursing home, the head of household has the choice of excluding the individual in the household composition, as well as any taxable income they receive.
 However, if the absent family member is included in the household composition, the taxable income must also be included in the total household income calculation.